Generic name: metaxalone (me-TAX-a-lone)

-It is very important that your doctor check your progress at regular visits to make sure metaxalone is working properly and to check for unwanted effects.
+It is very important that your doctor check your and your child's progress at regular visits to make sure metaxalone is working properly and to check for unwanted effects.

-metaxalone may cause some people to become dizzy, drowsy, or less alert than they are normally.
+Metaxalone may make you dizzy, drowsy, or less alert than you are normally.
 These effects may be increased if you take metaxalone with food.
-Make sure you know how you react to metaxalone before you drive, use machines, or do anything else that could be dangerous if you are not alert.
+Do not drive or do anything else that could be dangerous until you know how metaxalone affects you.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.